omznc/futures-leaders-summit-web/README.md

 └── components
     └── Footer
         ├── Footer.tsx
-        ├── Footer.module.css
+        ├── style.module.css
         └── readme.md (optional, but useful for documentation)
 ```

 Stylesheets use CSS Modules, and are stored next to the component they're used
 in.
-The stylesheet should be named the same as the component, with the
+The stylesheet should be named `style.module.css`, and should be imported as
-`.module.css` extension, and should be imported as `styles` in the component.
+`styles` in the component.

 If you're using more than 1 class in an element, use
 `[styles.class1, styles.class2].join(' ')` to join the classes together, instead